-The Group's policies and practices are aligned with the company's purpose and values.
+HS1 policies and practices are aligned with the Company's purpose and values.
 This is monitored and updated by the HR Business Partner.

-The Board demonstrates how the Group has undertaken effective engagement with material stakeholders through discussion and actions identified at the Board and Subcommittee meetings.
+The Board demonstrates how HS1 has undertaken effective engagement with material stakeholders through discussion and actions identified at the Board and Subcommittee meetings.
 They are recorded in minutes and actions are recorded on a rolling action log reviewed every quarter.